 The living documentation for FAIR data is available at GO FAIR [3] but for clarity, the main principles of each pillar will be detailed within the subsection.
-In the sections below we set out what FAIR data means in the context of OPTIMAI by considering these guidelines, the original description from Wilkinson et al., and the GO FAIR Initiative.
+In the sections below what FAIR data means in the context of OPTIMAI by considering these guidelines has been set out, the original description from Wilkinson et al., and the GO FAIR Initiative.